 One limitation is the need to park the vehicles exactly over a specific position to align the charging pads and optimise charge.
 Another weakness is the small power transfer, similar to a slow home charger, to prevent overheating the pads.

 I performed a combination of interviews and focus groups with drivers and local authority representatives to provide an understanding of facilitators and barriers to the introduction of these wireless chargers.
 The locations of this research were in central London and Nottingham, UK.
 I was responsible for recruiting and arranging places to host the interviews or focus groups, intermediated by TfL and NCC.
 I conducted these interviews and focus groups, collecting all data.
-I transcribed interviews, analysed data, created qualitative themes and wrote the reports and one academic publication (currently under review).
+I transcribed interviews, analysed data, created qualitative themes and wrote the reports and one academic publication (details below).

 Results show that most drivers required recharging instances during working hours, causing longer shifts and/or lower earnings.
 Drivers reported running on petrol once the battery is depleted, negating or limiting the environmental benefits of electric taxis.
 Even though the power transfer is limited, we conclude that wireless chargers can increase the range of existing taxis if these are installed where drivers stop more often, for example within the taxi ranks.
 It’s possible to provide opportunistic, short but frequent charging boosts (known as choko-choko) so taxi drivers don’t have to detour and park the car by a cabled charger.
 We suggested one specific location, outside the main train station in Nottingham, to work as the feasibility demonstrator of wireless charging for electric taxis.
 This subsequent project is currently underway, and incorporated the recommendations provided by my contribution to this my research.